danielbugge/user_vehicles/README.md

 # assignment-1

+This task aims to touch **backend**, **containers** and **cloud**.
+At Fuelsave the three go side-by-side to speed up deployment and are a central part of our software development pipeline.

-This repository is a boilerplate to use `fastapi` and `nginx`.
+This repository has an api boilerplate that uses [fastapi](https://fastapi.tiangolo.com/) and `nginx`.
 Feel free to complement as you please.

 ### Tips
 * running the `app/main.py` script will launch the api at `localhost:8080`